yelissey-yakovenko/Portfolio/README.md

 PowerBI project named Own dataset was created with own_database.csv

-own_database.csv is a .csv file type created by myself in mySQL Dataset was collected from a POS system one of the bar I worked in
+own_database.csv is a .csv file type created by myself in mySQL

 This dataset went through full data analyse cycle which is collecting and sorting raw data, structured, analyse and visualize it.